 Amanda Tosoff, 2016 Emerging Jazz Artist Award recipient, shares the impact the award has had on her career, what it means to the community and the exciting endeavors that lay ahead.

 Arts in the Parks 2017: bringing hundreds of arts events to parks in every corner of the city, from Etobicoke, to North York, the downtown core, to Scarborough, with a special emphasis on underserved areas.

 In the summer of 2015, we re-visited St. James Town and spoke with resident and artist Poonam Sharma.

 Greenwin has made accessing event information easier as Arts in the Parks’ Digital Sponsor.

 The Rossy Family Foundation, Community Sponsor of Arts in the Parks, understands the benefit to communities in providing free access to the arts.

-CIBC's partnership with Toronto Arts Foundation supports two programs: the Get on Board Program and the Mayor's Arts Lunch.
+CIBC's partnership with Toronto Arts Foundation supports The Get on Board Program, part of our Creative Champions Network initiative.